kelbyludwig/whw-run-mach-o-binary/README.md

-# What happens when you compile this program on macOS?
+# What happens when you compile and run this program on macOS?

 I spend too much time in Python land and always have to re-learn compiler/linker/loader/etc. terminology and workflows.
 These are (probably incorrect at times!) notes on the subject as well as a reference for macOS-specific tool usage I always have to look up.